 #6.
 Make your Facebook page reflect your business

 Facebook pages are not just great for capturing audience attention and increasing engagement.
 You can customize your Facebook business page according to your business type.
 Recently, Facebook has rolled out this feature to allow businesses to customize their pages.
-This gives you the option to rearrange your page and put the most important information first.
+It gives you the option to rearrange your page and put the most important information first.

 How to do this?